mangeshkokse/K8s/K8-QA.md

     image: nginx
 ```
 - **Toleration:** The pod has a toleration that matches the taint key=example:NoSchedule, which allows it to be scheduled on the node with that taint.

+# Q. Difference Between Manual Scheduling and Taint & Toleration in Kubernetes

+- **Manual Scheduling**:
+  This is when you **manually assign** a pod to a specific node.
+You specify the node's name in the pod's configuration, and Kubernetes places the pod there.
+It's like telling Kubernetes, "Put this pod exactly on that node."

+- **Taints and Tolerations**:
+  These allow nodes to **repel certain pods** unless those pods are "tolerant" of the taint.
+Taints are set on nodes to mark them as **off-limits** to most pods, and tolerations are applied to pods to **allow them** to run on those specific tainted nodes.

+### In Short:
+- **Manual scheduling** directly assigns pods to nodes.
+- **Taints and Tolerations** control which pods are allowed on certain nodes, but the pods are still scheduled by Kubernetes.